ambilight clone for your arduino and some WS2801s using boblight

 This is a small project for creating an ambilight clone using an Arduino, a string of LEDs and WS2801s, and boblight.
 Installation instructions are provided for the Arduino Uno and Fedora 16, though they won't likely differ much for any Arduino/Unix-like combination.

-directory in the directory configured as your
+Make sure you have a libraries directory in the directory configured as your

 sketchbook in your arduino preferences.